neilpeterson/talk-terraform-workshop/04-terraform-variables/README.md

 ## Module Overview

 Terraform input variables are used to parameterize Terraform configurations.
-Learn more about Terraform input variables at the [Terraform Input Variables Documetnation](https://www.terraform.io/docs/configuration/variables.html).
 Output variables are used to return data after a Terraform configuration has been run.
-Learn more about Terraform out variables at the [Terraform Output Variables Documetnation](https://www.terraform.io/docs/configuration/outputs.html).
+In this module, you will update the hello world configuration to consume a set of variabls and to also output the FQDN of the container instance.

 ## Create variables file

 Create a new file named `variables.tf`.
-This file will hold variables and default variable values that can be used in your Terraform configurations.
-A separate file for variables is optional.
-Variables can also be defined in the same files as your Terraform configurations.

 ```
 touch variables.tf
 ```

-Add these four variables.
+copy in the following configurations.
+These are input variables are used to pass parameter values into the deployment configuration.

 ```
 variable "resource_group" {